 “Which subject did you cheat on?”

-As usual my penance was three Hail Mary’s and Our Fathers, normal venial sins retribution.
+As usual, my penance was three Hail Mary’s and Our Fathers, normal venial sins retribution.

-At Mass, I genuflected and crossed myself as we entered theback in the pew pew while my mind raced for an excuse to skip communion.
+At Mass, I genuflected and crossed myself as we entered a pew.
+As the liturgy of the Mass progress my mind raced for an excuse to skip communion.
 Kneeling in the pew, head bowed, as the altar boy rang bells to announce transubstantiation of the host my quandary found no resolution.
-With no excuse when Mom rose in the pew and motioned me to follow; I morosely tagged along to the altar railing, knelt, stuck out my tongue, and took communion and walked back to our pew with God the Trinity in my mouth and my soul in unrepentant mortal sin.
-Back in the pew, kneeling with eyes closed, I converted into obdurate sinner.
+With no excuse; I morosely tagged after when Mom rose in the pew and motioned me to follow.
+At the altar railing, I knelt, stuck out my tongue, and took communion then walked back, head down, to our pew.
+God, the Trinity was stuck to the roof of my dry mouth, my soul in unredeemed mortal sin.

 Author Notes: With mortal sins piling up on her soul assumed to be going to hell a girl loses her religious outlook and develops a hidden life.